jdhuang-csm/Ru-BCA/README.md

 ## Methods
 * (BaO)<sub>x</sub>-(CaO)<sub>y</sub>-(Al<sub>2</sub>O<sub>3</sub>)<sub>1-x-y</sub> (BCA) catalyst supports were synthesized via sol-gel and solid-state methods.
 * Ru/BCA catalysts were prepared via incipient wetness impregnation to achieve 1 wt. % Ru loading.
-* Ammonia production rates were measured for Ru/BCA catalysts in a packed-bed reactor at temperatures ranging up to 600<sup>o</sup>C and flow rates up to 20 SLM.
+* Ammonia production rates were measured for Ru/BCA catalysts in a packed-bed reactor at temperatures up to 600<sup>o</sup>C and flow rates up to 20 SLM.
 * A machine learning (ML) model was employed to improve understanding of the behavior of Ru/BCA catalysts.
 * A microkinetic model was developed to describe the best-performing catalyst.